 Studies show that lack of healthy meals and overall nutrition during the summer months can impact a student’s ability to learn and retain information during the school year, and it can even set up a cycle for poor performance at the start of the year.
 Other issues that can arise from lack of nutritious food include children can become susceptible to illness and other medical conditions.
-The federal government USDA Summer Food Service Program, or SFSP, will help ensure children of all ages have access to the food they need during the summer.
+This federal government funded USDA benefit will ensure those kids are still able to get the nutritional support they need near them.

 The SFSP program will provide free meals to children over the summer.
-Depending on your county and city, the free food and meals are distributed at locations region wide, including parks, schools, pools, community centers, some churches and possibly even libraries.
-Nutritious breakfasts, lunches, suppers, and snacks will be provided.
+Depending on your county and city, the free food and meals for kids are distributed at community locations, including parks, schools, pools, community centers, some churches, pantries and possibly even libraries.
+Nutritious hot or cold breakfasts, lunches, suppers, and snacks will be provided.

 - Applying children need to be 18 years of age or younger, they need to stop by an approved distribution site or go to an eligible enrolled site.

-- Generally the free food and meals are provided on a first-come and served basis.
+- Generally the free food and summer meals are provided on a first-come and served basis.
 There may be breakfast, lunches or even both meals served each day.

 - Some exceptions can be made for low income teenagers or people over age 18.
 If they disabilities they may also receive free meals.
 There is no risk into inquiring into the program as maybe you would fit into the exception category.

 How to apply for free breakfast or lunch programs for students during the summer